AU-HCI/website/markdown/lectures.md

 ---

 - Week 5: 2/03 - 2/07
-  - M: Designing For Diversity
+  - M: The Design of Everyday Things
     - Slides: TBA
   - W: Lab Day
     - We will be completing Assignment 2.A.